aamirx75/BowlingGameConsoleApp/README.md

 Welcome to the Bowling Game!
 Enter the number of pins knocked down for each roll (0-10):

-Roll for Frame 1: 4
+Input Roll for Frame 1: 4

 Live Frame Scores:
 Frame 1: Roll1=4, Score=0

-Roll for Frame 1: 6
+Input Roll for Frame 1: 6

 Live Frame Scores:
 Frame 1: Roll1=4, Roll2=6, Score=10
 Frame 2: No rolls yet, Score=0

-Roll for Frame 2: 5